HYF-Class23/group1-all-about-trees/planning/backlog.md

 > these are necessary for basic usability

-- [ ] As a user I want to see the main subject to know what's in it
+- [ ] As a user I want to see the main subject to know what is in it

   - _A clear title located at the top center will be available_

 - [ ] As a user I expect an appealing UI

-  - _Tree logos will be added to the website_
+  - _Tree logos will be added to the website along with an appealing design_

 - [ ] As a user I want to read accurate information